 Like the D700, the Nikon D3 uses a 12-megapixel sensor and Nikon’s 51-point autofocus system.
 The main benefit of the D3 by comparison is its faster frame rate (9 FPS, or 11 FPS in 5-megapixel crop mode with focusing and exposure locked).
 However, it is also a significantly larger, heavier camera.

-Complicating matters, too, is the D3s – also a 12 megapixel sensor, but one that performs better in low light than either the D3 or the D700.
-Still, if your budget is around $550 and you want a tough, full-frame, high-FPS beast, the D3 could still be a good buy even 12 years later.
+Complicating matters is the Nikon D3s – which also has a 12 megapixel sensor, but one that performs better in low light than either the D3 or the D700.
+Still, if your budget is around $400 and you want a tough, full-frame, high-FPS beast, the D3 could still be a good buy even all these years later.

 Nikon D3s

 The Nikon D3s matches the D3 in most specifications, but it revamps the 12-megapixel sensor to improve high ISO performance by about 1.5 stops.
-Even today, the D3s’s high ISO performance is close to the best available, and it was announced in October 2009.
+Even in 2023, the D3s’s high ISO performance is close to the best available, which is amazing considering that it was announced in October 2009.

 Nikon D3X